DSR-RHIT/me447-visualizing-data/cm/cm305-report-rmd-basics.md

   - Start every work session by launching `portfolio.Rproj`
   - Your [project directory
     structure](cm501-proj-m-manage-files.md#plan-the-directory-structure)
     satisfies the course requirements

-  - The png package has been installed
-  - The knitr package has been installed
+If any of these packages have not yet been installed, they can be installed using these commands,

+    install.packages("knitr")
+    install.packages("png")

 ## create an Rmd script